Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

-In the case of a non-coupled and non-degenerate system, the eigenstates of the Hamiltonian $H_{\varepsilon,0}$ corresponds to the observable basis, therefore the $\sigma_x$ coupling to the noise only induces transitions between the eigenstates.
+In the case of a non-coupled and non-degenerate system, the eigenstates of the Hamiltonian $H_{\varepsilon,0}$ correspond to the observable basis; therefore, the $\sigma_x$ coupling to the noise only induces transitions between the eigenstates.
 Pure decoherence due to the zero-frequency term is null, whilst the components at non-zero frequency matter.
 These coefficients have the same value as the zero-frequency coefficient at the initial time.
 However, they are complex and after a few oscillations, they converge to a non-zero absolute value, lower than the initial one.
 Because these coefficients weigh the upward and downward transitions equally, we should expect a stationary state reflecting the equipartition of population between the states.

 In the case of the generic Hamiltonian $H_{\varepsilon,\Omega}$, the $\sigma_x$ noise operator has both a pure dephasing component and finite frequency components inducing transitions.
-Specifically, if $U$ is the unitary transformation diagonalizing the Hamiltonian, the weight of the pure dephasing and finite frequency contributions are given by the diagonal and off diagonal element of transformed coupling operator, namely
+Specifically, if $U$ is the unitary transformation diagonalizing the Hamiltonian, the weight of the pure dephasing and finite frequency contributions are given by the diagonal and off-diagonal elements of the transformed coupling operator, namely

 The two different main time scales for the dissipation can then be clearly seen and estimated.
 In the short time, the system decay is due to the effects of both the zero-frequency and the $2\omega'$ coefficients.
 For a longer time, the decay is due only to the coefficients at non-zero frequencies.
-When $\varepsilon<\Omega$, the resulting relaxation can be much slower than the oscillation frequency of the system, resulting in long living coherent transfer between the two sites.
+When $\varepsilon<\Omega$, the resulting relaxation can be much slower than the oscillation frequency of the system, resulting in long-lived coherent transfer between the two sites.